wavefrontHQ/docs/pages/doc/alert_target_customizing.md

 The predefined Slack and VictorOps templates contain JSON attributes defined by the messaging platform.
 See the product documentation for the platform for details.

 {% include note.html content="The predefined Webhook Generic template contains JSON attributes that do not conform to any particular message platform's Webhook endpoint specification.
-This template simply demonstrates how to access the different kinds of alert information for a Webhook endpoint." %}
+This template simply demonstrates how to access the different kinds of alert information about a Webhook endpoint." %}

 ### Template Variables